crowdsourcing-class/crowdsourcing-class.github.io/syllabus.md

 	- "The Wisdom of Crowds" Chapter 7 - Traffic
 	- [Maximum Likelihood Estimation of Observer Error-rates using the EM Algorithm](readings/downloads/ml/EM.pdf), the theory which is implemented by [Project Troia](http://project-troia.com/), which you will use in your assignment.
 This paper is math-heavy, but you all are a smart lot.
 [Believe in yourself.](http://virginiachepete.com/wp-content/uploads/2013/06/hey-you-can-do-it.jpg)
 	- [CrowdFlow: Integrating Machine Learning with Mechanical Turk for Speed-Cost-Quality Flexibility](readings/downloads/ml/QuinnEtAl.pdf), describes a framework for using both computers and humans to label data
+	- [Games with a purpose](readings/downloads/hci/GWAP.pdf), clever ideas for tricking people into having fun so you don't have to pay them to label your data.

 ###Upcoming: [Crowdsourcing and social science]()
 - Experiments in linguistics, cognitive science, and political science